 Because Cedarville athletics covers so many sports, we made sure you had some options.
 Sport-specific logos are available in both the lockup and type versions of the logo.

-To recieve a sport-specific version of the logo, contact the University creative services department.
+To receive a sport-specific version of the logo, contact the University creative services department.

 Exceptions: Keep in mind that the athletic mascot and logos are ONLY for use by the athletic department and should never be used in place of the University logo.
 Sport-specific logos allow the name of a sport or athletic designation (like "Lady Jackets") but can never be used for non-sports-related situations like "Biblical and Theological Studies" to refer to a school or non-sports-related program.